 As you can see, partnering with the right people can make or break your media outreach strategy.

 The right fit is crucial here.
-To ensure you choose the right media influencer for your story, you need to focus on 3 factors.
+Focus on three factors to ensure you choose the correct media influencer for your story.

 • Reach.
 Does this person have an audience?